 Your generous donation will make such a difference in someone's life!!
 Thank you!!!

 We specialize in Mobility Assistant dogs.
 These dogs help people with physical limitation of any kind.and will open up the world to those with special needs allowing them to go places and do things like anyone else.
 Our dogs are proven at what they can do and are able to do their jobs no matter the circumstance.
 They are tested under every circumstance possible for the absolute best outcome.
 Any person with a disability can qualify for a service dog of any kind, including PTSD, by meeting the Americans with Disabilities Act requirements.
 A doctors letter is required.

-A dog needs to be able to pass the Public Access Test in order to qualify & be called a service dog. the PAT proves your dog is task trained for your disability.
-A PSD dog provides support to people suffering primarily from panic attacks, anxiety, depression, & isolation.
-A PSD dog jobs include a calming presence & help with daily presence .
-A mobility dog will help with daily task such as picking up a dropped object, bringing medication to their handler, or helping the handler maintain balance because some medications cause dizziness.
+A dog needs to be able to pass the Public Access Test in order to qualify & be called a service dog.
+The PAT proves your dog is task trained for your disability.
+A PTSD dog provides support to people suffering primarily from panic attacks, anxiety, depression, & isolation.
+A PTSD dog jobs include a calming presence & help with daily presence .
+A mobility dog will help with daily tasks such as picking up a dropped object, bringing medication to their handler, or helping the handler maintain balance because some medications cause dizziness.
 Test qualifications provided thru www.psychdog.org.

 Your dog can be taught to be a support for you to get up from the floor.
 They can pick up an item off the floor & hand it to you.
 They can go to the fridge to retrieve your medicine & bring it to you.
 If in a wheelchair they will walk along with you & perform the task that are ask of it.
 Turn lights off, open a door. put things in your shopping cart if needed.